Feel Secure with Workers Credit Union

 If you suspect checking fraud

 Report fraud immediately.
-Contact our Member Information Center at 800-221-4020 and follow the steps below.
+Call our Contact Center at 800-221-4020 and follow the steps below.

 • To dispute an ACH transaction on your checking account, fill out an Unauthorized ACH Transaction form and fax to 978-353-4200 labeled ATTN: ACH Department or schedule an appointment at your local branch.